-Richard has been trying to recapture Tarzan ever since he escaped his evil clutches, as whoever controls this jungle boy also controls the majority shares of Greystoke Industries, so of course the necklace contains a tracking device.
-I think any person with a half a brain would have deduced this and Jane is supposed to be a New York police detective.
-In Rules of Engagement she used her detective’s skills to track down the mad sniper, but in this one she comes off as a person who would have flunked out of the police academy by the first week.
-In the opening scene we see her fighting some random perp and she actually looks to the rooftops as if hoping to see Tarzan there to come and rescue her.
-What the hell is up with that?
-This is not the kind of Jane I want; we don’t need a damsel in distress in our 21st Century Tarzan update, and certainly not one who is supposed to be a cop.
+Richard has been trying to recapture Tarzan ever since he escaped his evil clutches – as whoever controls this jungle boy also controls the majority shares of Greystoke Industries – so of course the necklace contains a tracking device.
+I think any person with a half a brain would have deduced this, and Jane is supposed to be a New York police detective.
+In Rules of Engagement she used her detective’s skills to track down the mad sniper, but in this one she comes off as a person who would have flunked out of the police academy by her first week.
+In the opening scene we see Jane fighting some random perp – being cop this seems like a thing to do – but then we see actually looking to the rooftops as if hoping to see Tarzan there, to possible come and rescue her?
+This makes no sense, and is not the kind of Jane I want in any interpretation of the Tarzan story, we don’t need a damsel in distress in our 21st Century Tarzan update, and certainly not one who is supposed to be a cop.

-Tarzan doesn’t show up to save her, Jane has been sending him very mixed signals about his stalking, and so Jane actually has to do her job and take out the perp on her own.
-I have no problem with Tarzan showing up and using his superior jungle fighting skills to track or take down a bad guy, but it shouldn’t be to the detriment of Jane’s character.
-This show could have had them as a great team in the vein of Buffy and Angel but instead it’s more like Catherine and Vincent in Beauty and the Beast.
+Tarzan doesn’t show up to save her – Jane has been sending him very mixed signals about his stalking – and so Jane actually has to do her job, and she takes out the perp on her own.
+Now I have no problem with Tarzan showing up and using his superior jungle fighting skills to track or take down a bad guy, but it shouldn’t be to the detriment of Jane’s character.
+This show could have had them as a great team in the vein of Buffy and Angel, but instead it’s more like Catherine and Vincent in Beauty and the Beast.
 Though in the case of Catherine and Vincent you had this great tragic love story backing it up, not so much with Jane and Tarzan.
 It’s hard to get too worked up over this relationship when much of the screen time is of Jane bemoaning her attraction to this superhot guy.

-The police procedural element of this episode is as generic as it is boring.
-Nikki (Leighton Meester), Jane’s kid sister, is concerned when her best friend Darcy (Stephanie Mills) has dropped off the face of the Earth, and she asks big sister Jane to look into it.
+The police procedural element of this episode is as generic as it is boring; Nikki (Leighton Meester), Jane’s kid sister, is concerned when her best friend Darcy (Stephanie Mills), who has dropped off the face of the Earth, and she asks big sister Jane to look into it.
 Turns out Darcy is shacking up with a Canadian serial killer (yes, we do have them) and he has brainwashed her into submission.
-As Darcy is went with this jerk of her own volition there is nothing Jane can do as an officer of the law, and so Nikki turns to Tarzan for help.
-When this asshole starts beating on Darcy for talking to Nikki Tarzan smashes through the door and goes all ape shit on the dude.
+As Darcy went with this jerk of her own volition there is nothing Jane can do – as an officer of the law this makes sense – so Nikki turns to Tarzan for help.
+When this asshole starts beating on Darcy, because her caught talking to Nikki, Tarzan smashes through the door and goes all ape shit on the dude.

 Jane and her partner Sam Sullivan (Miguel A. Núñez Jr) arrive just before Tarzan can beat the jerk to death, and when Jane finds out that Tarzan is here on her sister’s behalf she freaks out.
-She tells Tarzan, “I don’t want you anywhere near my little sister, she’s not a cop she can’t protect herself the way I can.”
-Yeah Jane, you are so great at protecting yourself. *snicker* When Tarzan states that he would never hurt her Jane goes off on this rant about how he can’t always control himself, as evidenced by the fight with her fiancé on the roof.
+She tells at Tarzan, “I don’t want you anywhere near my little sister, she’s not a cop she can’t protect herself the way I can.”
+Yeah Jane, you are so great at protecting yourself. *snicker* When Tarzan states that he would never hurt her, true love and all that, Jane goes off on this rant about how he can’t always control himself, as evidenced by the fight with her fiancé on the roof.
 Wait…what?
-You mean the time when your asshole fiancé tried to shoot him, fell off the roof trying to throw Tarzan over the edge, and then slipped to his death while Tarzan tried to pull him back up?
+You mean the time when your asshole fiancé tried to shoot him, fell off the roof trying to throw Tarzan over the edge, then slipped to his death, all while Tarzan tried to pull him back up?
 You mean that time?

 Note: Their apartment door has a spy hole yet Nikki fails to look out it and see the crazed gun toting Pratt lurking in her hallway, making Nikki one of the dumbest New Yorkers out there.

-So apparently the laws of physics do not apply to jungle men as Pratt’s car is speeding at about seventy miles an hour and yet Tarzan is able to safely land on the hood and reach inside through the driver side window to grab the steering wheel.
+So apparently the laws of physics do not apply to jungle men as Pratt’s car is speeding along at about seventy miles an hour, and yet Tarzan is able to safely land on the hood, reach inside through the driver side window and grab the steering wheel.
 I may not have a complete grasps of the laws of inertia but I’m pretty sure if one where to leap onto the hood of said speeding vehicle you would most likely smash through the windshield, killing or injuring the occupants and yourself.
-Instead Pratt just slams the breaks and Tarzan goes flying down the road and is stunned on impact with the concrete.
-Pratt then gets out and we get a stand-off with psycho holding a gun to Nikki’s head until Jane puts her gun down resulting in Pratt going to shoot Jane, Tarzan leaping out of nowhere to knock Jane aside, Sam shooting Pratt, and Pratt and Nikki falling backwards off the bridge and into the water.
+Instead Pratt just slams the breaks and Tarzan goes flying down the road, where he is stunned on impact with the concrete.
+Pratt then gets out and we get a stand-off with the psycho holding a gun to Nikki’s head, that is until Jane puts her gun down resulting in Pratt going to shoot Jane, but then we get Tarzan leaping out of nowhere to knock Jane aside, Sam shooting Pratt, and Pratt and Nikki falling backwards off the bridge and into the water.

-Nikki is saved and Jane is super grateful, but I’m more stunned when we discover how Tarzan ended up there in the first plays, as it turns out that Tarzan followed Pratt from the police station.
-Which begs the question that if Tarzan followed Pratt from the time he had that altercation with Jane how didn’t Tarzan see Nikki getting abducted from her apartment?
+Nikki is saved and Jane is super grateful, but I’m more stunned when we discover how Tarzan ended up there in the first plays, because it turns out that Tarzan followed Pratt from the police station.
+Which begs the question that if Tarzan followed Pratt from the time he had that altercation with Jane how didn’t Tarzan see Nikki getting abducted from her apartment in the first place?
 This makes absolutely no sense, does he not know what a kidnapping looks like?
-Nor does it explain how he was able to get ahead of the car chase as even an ape man cannot travel through the city faster than speeding vehicles, but before we have time for all that stupidity to sink in we cut to evil Richard Clayton and his next diabolical next move.
+Nor does it explain how he was able to get ahead of the car chase, as even an ape man cannot travel through the city faster than speeding vehicles, but before we have time for all that stupidity to sink in we cut to evil Richard Clayton and his next diabolical next move.

-With the tracking device Jane so nicely gave to Tarzan Richard was able to find out that his nephew was living with Kathleen (Lucy Lawless), his sister and John’s aunt, and that Kathleen has “poisoned” John against him.
-So Richard tortures the witness, a poor agoraphobic germaphobe Donald Ingram (Tim Guinee), into changing his statement from Detective Foster’s death being an accident to a murder committed by this blonde barefooted dude.
-So that sounds at least a little interesting as now Jane should lose her job for the aiding and abetting of a murderer, and most likely go to jail, and we may finally get that city wide manhunt for Tarzan that Jane was so worried about.
-But that is all for future episodes as this one ends with Jane dropping by Kathleen’s place where she catches Tarzan in the shower and they have a tender reunion.
+With the tracking device Jane so nicely gave to Tarzan – her being an idiot and all – Richard was able to find out that his nephew has been living with Kathleen (Lucy Lawless), his sister and John’s aunt, and that Kathleen has “poisoned” John against him.
+So Richard tortures the witness, a poor agoraphobic germaphobe named Donald Ingram (Tim Guinee), into changing his statement from Detective Foster’s death being an accident to a murder committed by this blonde barefooted dude.
+So that sounds at least a little interesting, as now Jane should lose her job for the aiding and abetting of a murderer, and most likely go to jail, and we may finally get that city wide manhunt for Tarzan that Jane was so worried about.
+But that is all for future episodes *sigh* as this one ends with Jane dropping by Kathleen’s place where she catches Tarzan in the shower, and they have a tender reunion.